Technology Tales

 20th October 2013

-GNOME Shell theme developers don’t escape and a large border appeared around the panel when I used Elementary Luna 3.4 so I turned to XGnome Enhanced (found via GNOME-Look.org) instead.
-The former no longer is being maintained since the developer no longer uses GNOME Shell and has not got the same itch to scratch; maybe someone else could take it over because it worked well enough until 3.8?
-So far, the new theme works for me so that will be an option should there a move to GNOME 3.10 on one of my PC’s at some point in the future.
+GNOME Shell theme developers face challenges too.
+When I used Elementary Luna 3.4, a large border appeared around the panel, so I switched to XGnome Enhanced (found via GNOME-Look.org).
+The former theme is no longer maintained as its developer has stopped using GNOME Shell.
+Perhaps someone else could take it over, since it worked well until version 3.8.
+The new theme works well for me and will be an option if I upgrade to GNOME 3.10 on one of my PCs in the future.

 Frippery Bottom Panel